Accident management: Credit hire

-Credit hire is a specific term many people may unaware despite it being an ordinary process in the insurance world.
-Following a road traffic accident, someone needs a replacement/credit hire vehicle while own car is un-roadworthy and/or being repaired.
+Credit hire is a specific term many people may be unaware of, despite it being an ordinary process in the insurance world.
+Following a road traffic accident, someone needs a replacement/credit hire vehicle while own car is unroadworthy and/or being repaired.
 Credit hire operators were established in the 1980s to give innocent drivers replacement vehicles on credit after an accident.
-These companies can arrange the repair, provide replacement vehicles and recover the cost of the hire and other uninsured losses from the person at-fault's insurer.
+These companies can arrange the repair, provide replacement vehicles and recover the cost of the hire and other uninsured losses from the person at-faults' insurer.

 UK credit hire turnover in 2008 was estimated at £600-£650 million, with a further £300 million in credit repair, according to the Accident Management Association.
 The Association estimates that there are currently more than 100 live credit hire operators in the UK.

+The Credit Hire Industry has an independent trade body called The Credit Hire Organisation (CHO).
+This trade body works with Credit Hire Organisations to represent the interests of non-fault drivers, of the credit hire organisations and of the industry as a whole.

 Courtesy Car

 Courtesy cars are like credit hire, but the difference is that credit hire services can be taken when someone gets into accident and vehicle become un-roadworthy.
 In that situation companies like CMC (claims management companies) or AMC (accident management companies) provide their services.
 They provide replacement vehicles to non-faulty person.
 On the other hand, courtesy car services can be taken in any situation.
 If somebody have problem with his/her car, in that situation person can take courtesy car services.
 Usually, these services charged on daily basis.
 These services are common practices in United Kingdom, United States of America, etc.